YashDevOP/calc/README.md

+## THIS IS NOT MY CODE!!
+I HAVE JUST FORKED IT
 # Hypixel Skyblock Bazaar Flipping Profit Calculator
 Uses the latest Hypixel Skyblock Bazaar prices to calculate the most profitable items for Bazaar "flipping" (putting in a buy order and a higher sell offer for the same items at the same time).